 Mustard seeds are effective in healing the bronchial system.
 Here are three ways to take advantage of their heating and healing power:

-Avoid most dairy products, including all cheeses.
+Avoid most dairy products, including all cheese.
 Avoid fermented foods and all hydrophilic food substances such as salty items, cucumber, and tuna fish.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.